 Stock-based compensation expense recognized during a period is based on the value of the portion of stock-based awards that is ultimately expected to vest during the period.
-Stock-based compensation expense recognized in the three months ended March 31, 2006, included compensation expense for stock-based awards granted prior to, but not yet vested as of December 31, 2005, based on the fair value on the grant date estimated in accordance with the provisions of SFAS 123, and compensation expense for the stock-based awards granted subsequent to December 31, 2005, based on the fair value on the grant date estimated in accordance with the provisions of SFAS 123(R).
+Stock-based compensation expense recognized in the three and six months ended June 30, 2006, included compensation expense for stock-based awards granted prior to, but not yet vested as of December 31, 2005, based on the fair value on the grant date estimated in accordance with the pro forma provisions of SFAS 123, and compensation expense for the stock-based awards granted subsequent to December 31, 2005, based on the fair value on the grant date estimated in accordance with the provisions of SFAS 123(R).
 In conjunction with the adoption of SFAS 123(R), the Company changed its method of attributing the value of stock-based compensation expense from the accelerated multiple-option method to the ratable single-option method for stock options and its ESPP; however, restricted stock grants will continue to be amortized over the accelerated multiple-option method due to their market price condition.
-Compensation expense for all stock-based awards granted on or prior to December 31, 2005, will continue to be recognized using the accelerated multiple-option approach, while compensation expense for all stock-based awards granted subsequent to December 31, 2005, will be recognized using the ratable single-option method (except for restricted stock as discussed above).
-Stock-based compensation expense recognized in the Company's results for the first quarter of fiscal year 2006 is based on awards ultimately expected to vest; it has been reduced for estimated forfeitures.
+Compensation expense for all stock-based awards granted subsequent to December 31, 2005, will continue to be recognized using the ratable single-option method (except for restricted stock as discussed above).
+Stock-based compensation expense recognized in the Company's results for the three and six months ended June 30, 2006 is based on awards ultimately expected to vest; it has been reduced for estimated forfeitures.
 SFAS 123(R) requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+The

-The Company uses historical data to estimate prevesting option forfeitures.
-Prior to fiscal year 2006, the Company accounted for forfeitures as they occurred for the purposes of pro forma information under SFAS 123 and for any stock
+Company uses historical data to estimate pre-vesting option forfeitures.
+Prior to fiscal year 2006, the Company accounted for forfeitures as they occurred for the purposes of pro forma information under SFAS 123 and for any stock-based compensation that the Company did record to its statements of operations under APB 25.